exercism/v3/languages/csharp/reference/README.md

 ## Reference docs

 Reference docs are written to help explain a particular C# concept to a student when no appropriate online document can be found.
-They will be used when creating exercises and as references in exercise documentation.
+They will be used when creating exercises and as references in exercise documentation and some additional stuff.

 The following reference docs have been written: